Gertse County: Administrative divisions

+Gêrzê county is divided into 1 town and 6 townships:

 Demographics

 As of 1996, the residents of the county were Tibetan.
 In 1999, the population of the county was 16,623.

 Economy

 The main economic activity in Gêrzê County is animal husbandry which includes the raising of yak, dzo, sheep, goats, and horses.
 The county also has wild yak, wild donkeys, wild sheep, bears and Tibetan antelope.